7: A Salowe Vision

 Uzi had been manipulated.
 She followed clues planted to lead her to a conclusion.
 Uzi didn’t know why, if this was all the work of one user — why go from wanting to prune memories to wanting to show them to Uzi?
 And then what, get her to sympathize with J?

 But deleting inconvenient memories, controlling information to pull drones’ strings… Uzi and J had both been victims, here.
-Uzi wouldn’t inflict more of it.
+Uzi wouldn’t inflict more of that.

 If J was going to side with Uzi, it’d be because J knew everything, not just whatever Uzi wanted her to.